vavpan/IndividualProject/README.md

 <b> Execution </b>

 <p> Once you clone the project you can run it from the Main class.
-A menu will be created to help you view customers,itineraries and tickets info.
+A menu will be created in order to help you view customers,itineraries and tickets info.